uasal/uasal_development_guide/_sources/git/uasal_lfs.rst.txt

-If you try to clone and are not connected to the vpn / on the UofA network, the non lfs file structure will get cloned but the command will hang and you’ll need to Ctrl+c it leaving the repository in an odd git state.
+If you try to clone and are not connected to the vpn / on the UofA network, the non lfs file structure will get cloned but the command will hang and you’ll need to Ctrl+C it leaving the repository in an odd git state.